realm/realm-swift/doc/tutorial/template.md

 <code>findAll</code> method to get a table view with all the matching rows.

-The code below illustrates the simplicity and expressiveness of the fluent query interface (albeit with a somewhat hypothetical query):
+The code below illustrates the simplicity and expressiveness of the query interface (albeit with a somewhat hypothetical query):

 @@example advanced_search @@